WhatsApp Live Location: A Parent's Guide to Knowing Where Your Kids Are

 | Best for | Tracking movement or staying connected during a trip | Sending a one-time location |

-For parents, Live Location is almost always the one you want.
-Because it shows movement, not just an outdated or fake static point.
+For parents, Live Location is almost always the one you want for a trip or check-in because it shows movement, not just a static point that may become outdated.

 Limitations Parents Should Know: